-9. If your agency had a backlog of appeals at the close of Fiscal Year 2019, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2018?
+9. If your agency had a backlog of appeals at the close of Fiscal Year 2020, according to Section XII.A of the Annual FOIA Report, did that backlog decrease as compared with the backlog reported at the end of Fiscal Year 2019?

-Answer: Not applicable.
-NEH did not have any backlogged appeals at the end of either FY 2019 or FY 2018.
+Not applicable.
+NEH did not have any backlogged appeals at the end of either FY 2020 or FY 2019.

-10. If not, did your agency process more appeals during Fiscal Year 2019 than it did during Fiscal Year 2018?
+10. If not, according to section VI.A of the Annual FOIA Report, did your agency process more appeals during Fiscal Year 2020 than it did during Fiscal Year 2019?

-Answer: Not applicable.
-NEH did not have any backlogged appeals at the end of either FY 2019 or FY 2018.
+Not applicable.
+NEH did not have any backlogged appeals at the end of either FY 2020 or FY 2019.

-- 11. If your agency's appeal backlog increased during Fiscal Year 2019, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
-When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming appeals. - A loss of staff. - An increase in the complexity of the requests received.
+- 11. If your agency's appeal backlog increased during Fiscal Year 2020, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
+When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming appeals. - A loss of staff.

+- An increase in the complexity of the requests received.
 If possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase. - Any other reasons please briefly describe or provide examples when possible.

-Answer: Not applicable.
-NEH did not have any backlogged appeals at the end of either FY 2019 or FY 2018.
+Not applicable.
+NEH did not have any backlogged appeals at the end of either FY 2020 or FY 2019.

-12. If you had an appeal backlog please report the percentage of appeals that make up the backlog out of the total number of appeals received by your agency in Fiscal Year 2019.
-If your agency did not receive any appeals in Fiscal Year 2018 and/or has no appeal backlog, please answer with "N/A."
+12. If you had an appeal backlog please report the percentage of appeals that make up the backlog out of the total number of appeals received by your agency in Fiscal Year 2020.
+Please use the following calculation based on data from your Annual FOIA Report: (backlogged appeals from Section XII.A) divided by (appeals received from Section VI.A) x 100.
+If your agency did not receive any appeals in Fiscal Year 2020 and/or has no appeal backlog, please answer with "N/A."

-Answer: Not applicable.
-NEH did not have any backlogged appeals at the end of FY 2019.
+Not applicable.
+NEH did not have any backlogged appeals at the end of FY 2020.